SarahQAStudio/secure-api-with-java-keystore/README.md

 Sample REST controller (DemoApplication.java)

-📦 **How to Run the JAR.**

-Download the project in Zip file.
-Unzip it and execute run.bat

-By default, the server runs on HTTPS (https://localhost:8443) and is configured to only accept requests from authenticated clients with valid certificates.

 🔐 **What is Java Keystore Authentication?**

 Java Keystore (JKS) is a secure repository used to store cryptographic keys, X.509 certificates, and private keys.
 In the context of API security: